Effective User Stories

 - Prioritization techniques

-Team Exercise: The group will critique stories that have been given to them, learning what to look for when grooming stories (size, unclear, dependencies).
+During this workshop section of the course, the group will spend time practicing application of user stories as they will back at work after class.
+Workshop participants will critique stories that have been given to them, learning what to look for when grooming stories (size, unclear, dependencies).

 Team Exercise: Teams will write stories that relate to the Epics written in the previous exercise.
 Focusing on the INVEST strategy of story writing and using group feedback to further refine.